cristianoag/PowerBIGraphCustomConnector/README.md

 - Open Power BI Desktop and change Data Extensions security option to allow the extension to load without any warnings
 - Restart Power BI Desktop

+## Using the custom connector on Power BI

 - Open Get Data and Search for MyGraph
 - Paste the Graph GET URL and load the data into Power BI

+## Dataset updates

+It is important to mention that dataset refreshes are only possible using Power BI Desktop or through the On Premises Data Gateway at this moment (May 2020).
+ODG now offers the ability to have custom connectors installed/configured and it is possible to start DataSet refreshed from the service through custom connectors hosted on ODG.